pbougie/mac-dev-env/source/mongodb.html.md

 ### Databases

 Create a folder that will contain your databases.
 My databases are located in `/usr/local/var/mongodb`.
-You can place your databases wherever you'd like but make sure you update the path when mentioned throughout these instructions.
+You can place your databases wherever you'd like but make sure you update the path when mentioned throughout this article.

 	mkdir -p /usr/local/var/mongodb